- Dynamics AX/D365 isn’t your only data source

 If the data your ERP users are inputting isn’t of the utmost quality, whether because fields aren’t being filled in or filled in incorrectly, the BI & Analytics software is virtually worthless, except for mirroring the ‘dirty’ data.

 Before you implement a BI platform, you need to follow implementation best practices to ensure data quality is a top priority before rolling out the platform and losing any chance of high user adoption AND ROI of your BI & Analytics purchase.

 - You are tracking KRIs, but not KPIs

-A common misconception, well-known by those in the Business Intelligence world, is that Key Results Indicators (KRIs) and Key Performance Indicators (KPIs) are not the same thing.
+A common misconception is that Key Results Indicators (KRIs) and Key Performance Indicators (KPIs) are the same thing.